Technical Exams - Geoscience

 1. Although the technical exams are set by APEGA and PEO, APEGS will coordinate the exam writing process for you.
 APEGS will confirm receipt of your application by sending you a receipt for payment of the exam application fee.

 3. If you choose to write your exam in Regina, you must write it at the APEGS office and APEGS staff will invigilate for you.
-APEGS also has sites in Moose Jaw, North Battleford, Prince Albert, Yorkton and Saskatoon where we will provide the invigilation service at a cost of $25.00 per hour.
-If you choose to write your exam in location not listed here, you must arrange for someone to invigilate the exam for you.
-The invigilator must be either a P.Eng. or P.Geo. registered somewhere in Canada, or an admistrative official with a post-secondary institution, or another suitable person approved by APEGS.
+APEGS also has sites in Moose Jaw, North Battleford, Prince Albert, Yorkton and Saskatoon where we will arrange the invigilation service at a cost of $25.00 per hour.
+If you choose to write your exam in a location not listed here, you must arrange for someone to invigilate the exam for you.
+The invigilator must be either a P.Eng. or P.Geo. registered somewhere in Canada, or an administrative official with a post-secondary institution, or another suitable person approved by APEGS.

-4. If you are not writing your exam at one of the pre-arranged APEGS locations, then you must notify APEGS of the person who has agreed to invigilate your exam, and you must provide their contact information, including name, address, phone number, and email address.
-APEGS will contact them to confirm that they are willing to act as an invigilator and explain the process to them.
+4. If you are not writing your exam at one of the pre-arranged APEGS locations, you must notify APEGS of the person who has agreed to invigilate your exam and you must provide their contact information including full name, address, phone number, and email address.
+APEGS will contact them to confirm they are willing to act as an invigilator and explain the process to them.
 You are responsible to pay for any additional invigilation fees.

 5. APEGS will provide the exam paper and instructions to the invigilator.
 The invigilator will send the completed exam back to APEGS by courier.
 You are responsible to pay for the cost to send the exam back to APEGS.

 6. APEGS sends the exams to APEGA or PEO for marking.
-The results of your exam will be sent to you by mail approximately 2 months after the exam you write the exam.
+The results of your exam will be sent to you by mail approximately 9 weeks after you write the exam.

 How do I find study materials for my exam?

-The Exam information document provides important information on APEGS exam program and process.
+The Exam Information document provides important information on the APEGS exam program and process.
 You should read it before you proceed with your exam application.
 The exam schedule, exam formats and list of aids permitted will be posted here once they are available.